 Hungary Golden Boot odds

 Given their huge underdog status in Group F, it’s little surprise that you have to go right down the list to find a Hungarian player in the Golden Boot stakes.
-Former Chicago Fire striker Nemanja Nikolic — now playing for Fehérvár in his homeland — and compatriot Szoboszlai are priced at 200/1 with Betfair as Hungary’s most likely candidates.
-They join the likes of Ryan Christie, John McGinn and Marek Hamsik on that price.
+Former Chicago Fire striker Nemanja Nikolic — now playing for Fehérvár in his homeland — and compatriot Szoboszlai are among the most likely to be among the goals – but even then, scoring enough to trouble the Golden Boot rankings seems nigh-on impossible.